torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 --------------

-The online fsck tool described here will be the third tool in the history of XFS (on Linux) to check and repair filesystems.
+The online fsck tool described here will be the third tool in the history of XFS (on GNU/Linux) to check and repair filesystems.
 Two programs precede it:

 The first program, ``xfs_check``, was created as part of the XFS debugger